GabeScott/standard-works-vault/General Conference/1978 April - Being “Anxiously Engaged”.md

 How can we be prepared for that day?
 We must keep the commandments of the Lord; we must be engaged in a good cause, endeavoring to bring forth much righteousness.
 We must warn our fellowmen.
 We must teach our children true doctrines and lead them in the paths of rectitude.

-The Lord has said to this people: “After your testimony cometh wrath and indignation upon the people.”
-(D&C 88:88.)
+The Lord has said to this people: “After your testimony cometh wrath and indignation upon the people.” ([[D&C 88.88|D&C 88:88]].)

 It is innate in human nature that when we have something interesting in life, something precious, something vital, we desire to share it with those whom we love.
 We have the gospel of the Lord Jesus Christ, which is the most precious thing, the most important thing in all the world.
 We love the gospel of our Lord, we love our Father’s children, and we want to share the gospel with them because it will bring joy and happiness to their souls.
 If accepted and lived, it will bring salvation and exaltation in his kingdom.